Misfits-Rebels-Outcasts/Nodef/documentation/NodePipeline.md

 # Node Pipeline for Node Graph

-Note - Please see the [Node-based Compositing on a Mobile device](NodeBasedCompositingOnMobile.md) article for a good background.
+Note - Please see the [Node-based Compositing on a Mobile device](NodeBasedCompositingOnMobile.md) article for a background.

 A node graph is commonly represented as a flowchart with a Directed Acyclic Graph (DAG) in most digital compositing software.
 This is shown below: